 If you’re feeling vaginal tightness or pain during vaginal penetration along with additional physical symptoms like itching, vaginal dryness, foul-smelling discharge, abdominal pain, or back pain, you may be suffering from vaginismus caused by another medical condition.

 Conditions with underlying physical symptoms that can lead to vaginismus include but are not limited to; a previous urinary tract infection, yeast infection, sexually transmitted infection, in addition to changes to the pelvic muscles during childbirth, miscarriages, or c-sections.
-Cervical cancer, endometriosis, pelvic inflammatory disease, psoriasis, vaginal prolapse, and vulvodynia can also lead to vaginismus.
+Cervical cancer, endometriosis, pelvic inflammatory disease, psoriasis, vaginal prolapse, and vulvodynia can also lead to vaginismus however they are not the same.

 If you suspect you may be experiencing, or have experienced, any of the above conditions and noticed a notable tightness in the vaginal muscles ever since, speak with your doctor about possible vaginismus surgery.